DoSomething/jarvis/README.md

 ## Strict Mode
 All files should `"use script"`.
 It can be easy to forget this, so use `npm run strict` to automatically add it to all files which don't already have it.

+## Promises
+Please require Bluebird at the top of every file you intend to use promises with.
+Unfortunately native Javascript promises swallow errors by default which can make debugging difficult.
+Bluebird solves this & provides other Promise functionality.

 ## Database
 Use `npm run seed` to setup test nodes, flow & keyword.